-Ozone retrievals are substantially improved in v4 relative to v3, particularly in the upper troposphere and tropopause layer: biases in ozone retrievals in the tropopause layer are significantly smaller, variance is reduced below 68 hPa (along with a 29% increase in data yield), and sharp gradients in the vertical profile of ozone biases in the upper troposphere are largely eliminated.
+Ozone retrievals are substantially improved in v4 relative to v3, particularly in the upper troposphere and tropopause layer: biases in ozone retrievals in the tropopause layer are significantly smaller, variance is reduced below 68 hPa (along with a 29 % increase in data yield), and sharp gradients in the vertical profile of ozone biases in the upper troposphere are largely eliminated.
 The most influential change in ozone is a reduction of the vertical gradient of ozone mixing ratio between 100 and 316 hPa, which includes decreases in ozone mixing ratios in the tropopause layer (83-147 hPa) and in the lower part of the upper troposphere (261-316 hPa).
 Despite these improvements, MLS ozone retrievals are biased high relative to ECC measurements through most of the stratosphere (18-83 hPa) and biased low relative to ECC measurements at 100 hPa.
-The bias profile contains a pronounced peak of about +70% at 83 hPa, which is not seen in biases relative to measurements made at most other ozonesonde sites (Jiang et al., 2007) or retrievals made by other satellites (Tegtmeier et al., 2013), and may therefore be specific to ozone retrievals in the vicinity of the Asian monsoon anticyclone.
-Detailed analysis indicates that this bias is unlikely to result from preferential sampling of higher ozone mixing ratios upgradient from the nearby 'ozone valley'.
-We propose that this persistent high bias may instead propagate into the retrieval via smoothing towards the a priori profile, which does not adequately represent the very sharp vertical gradient in ozone concentrations near the tropopause over this region.
+Of particular note, the bias profile contains a pronounced peak of about +70% at 83 hPa, which is not seen in biases relative to measurements made at most other ozonesonde sites (Jiang et al., 2007) or retrievals made by other satellite instruments (Tegtmeier et al., 2013).
+This large positive bias at 83 hPa may therefore be specific to ozone retrievals in the vicinity of the Asian monsoon anticyclone.
+Detailed analysis indicates that this bias is unlikely to result from preferential sampling of higher ozone mixing ratios upgradient from the nearby "ozone valley".
+We propose instead that this persistent high bias may propagate into the retrieval via smoothing towards the a priori profile, which does not adequately represent the very sharp vertical gradient in ozone concentrations near the tropopause over this region.
 Overall, our validation indicates that v4 represents an improvement on v3.
 This improvement is particularly apparent for ozone, but is also manifest in increased data yields and small improvements in the bias profiles for temperature (at 147 hPa and above) and water vapour.
 Temperature retrievals in the upper troposphere (178-261 hPa) are more problematic, as v4 shows a larger cold bias and larger variance than v3 at these levels.

-Several features of this validation differ from previously published estimates of global and tropical biases in MLS retrievals, including the structure and magnitude of high biases in ozone through much of the stratosphere (which are substantially larger than previous estimates, particularly at 68-83 hPa Jiang et al., 2007; Tegtmeier et al., 2013) and the magnitude of dry biases in the upper troposphere (which are slightly larger and more vertically homogeneous than previous estimates; Read et al., 2007; Hegglin et al., 2013).
-These results will help to facilitate future studies of the thermal structure and composition of the UTLS in the Asian monsoon anticyclone, and will contribute to future improvements in the MLS retrieval algorithm and data products in this critical region of the atmosphere.
+Several aspects of our results differ from previously published estimates of global and tropical biases in MLS retrievals, including the structure and magnitude of high biases in ozone through much of the stratosphere (which are substantially larger than previous estimates, particularly at 68-83 hPa Jiang et al., 2007; Tegtmeier et al., 2013), the magnitude of dry biases in the upper troposphere (which are slightly larger and more vertically homogeneous than previous estimates; Read et al., 2007; Hegglin et al., 2013) and the magnitude of cold biases in the upper troposphere (which are also larger than previous estimates, particularly in v4 Schwartz et al., 2008; Livesey et al., 2015).
+Of these, the unusually large high bias in ozone at 83 hPa and the unusually large cold bias in the upper troposphere are exacerbated following monsoon onset.
+Conditions in the Asian monsoon anticyclone pose unique challenges for remote sensing that impact the quality of MLS retrievals in this region.
+These results provide valuable context that will help to facilitate future studies of the thermal structure and composition of the UTLS in the Asian monsoon anticyclone and are expected to contribute to future improvements in the MLS retrieval algorithm and data products in this critical region of the atmosphere.